pradeeka7/docs/doc/content/the-things-stack/migrate-to-v3/_index.md

 {{< warning >}} Unfortunately, migrating active sessions is **not available for The Things Network V2 and The Things Stack Community Edition**.
 This means that, if you are using these deployments, your device will have to perform a new join on The Things Stack Community Edition network.

-The reason for this is that The Things Stack Community Edition is using a different `DevAddr` block than the one The Things Network V2 is using.
+The reason for this is that The Things Stack Community Edition is using a different `DevAddr` block compared to The Things Network V2.

 Migrating active sessions is available only for The Things Industries V2 (V2 SaaS) customers migrating to The Things Stack Cloud and other paid offerings of The Things Stack. {{</ warning >}}